2013 – 2014

 This course may be taken again for credit.

-NSL 411 Advanced Adaptational Problems I Laboratory (5) Clinical experience is provided in acute care settings, in psychiatric in-patient settings, and in community health settings.
-NSG 411 and NSL 411 always must be taken concurrently.
-PREREQ: Successful completion of NSG 311, 312; NSL 311, 312.
+NSL 411 Laboratory (5) Clinical experiences are provided in acute care psychiatric in-patient and in medical/surgical settings.
+PREREQ: NSG 311 and 312; NSL 312.
+COREQ: NSG 411.

 414 Breastfeeding and Human Lactation (3) For students seeking in-depth knowledge about breastfeeding and human lactation.
 Emphasis is on understanding the physiology of human lactation and the health impact on infants and their mothers.
 The normal process of breastfeeding will be addressed with exploration of the barriers to breastfeeding as well as the supports available for breastfeeding.